The Bankrate promise

 Home insurance coverage options in Austin

-Unlike auto insurance, homeowners insurance is not legally required by the state.
-But keep in mind that most mortgage lenders require you to purchase and maintain home insurance coverage.
-Even if you own your Austin home outright, having home insurance coverage can save you from extensive out-of-pocket expenses should your home sustain significant damage.
+Unlike auto insurance, homeowners insurance is not legally required by state or federal laws.
+But keep in mind that your mortgage lender will likely require you to purchase and maintain home insurance coverage.
+Even if you own your Austin home outright, having home insurance coverage may protect you from out-of-pocket expenses should your home sustain damage from a covered peril.

-In addition to a standard homeowners policy with dwelling, personal property and liability coverage, many Austin homeowners can also benefit from endorsements, which fill gaps in coverage and provide more protection.
-Here are some coverage options that Austin homeowners may want consider:
+In addition to a standard homeowners policy, Austin homeowners may also benefit from endorsements, which could fill gaps in coverage and provide more financial protection in case of a covered event.
+Here are some coverage options Austin homeowners may want consider:

-- Flood insurance: Standard home insurance policies do not cover flood damage, but you can purchase a standalone flood insurance policy from many insurance companies.
-You should have enough flood insurance to cover the cost of rebuilding your home and replacing the value of your personal belongings.
+- Flood insurance: Standard home insurance policies do not cover flood damage, but you may be able to purchase a flood insurance policy from many insurance companies or through the National Flood Insurance Program.
 The average cost of flood insurance in the U.S. is $700 per year, according to FEMA.

 Home insurance discounts in Austin

-If you are searching for cheap home insurance in Austin, look for providers that offer multiple discounts you can take advantage of when insuring your home.
-Some home insurance discounts can offer significant savings.
-Below are some common discounts that can help you get the cheapest home insurance in Austin:
+If you’re searching for cheap home insurance in Austin, you might consider looking for providers that offer multiple discounts you can take advantage of when insuring your home.
+Some home insurance discounts may offer significant savings, and looking for providers that offer discounts you may be eligible for could be one strategy to save on your premium.
+Below are some common discounts that may help you get cheap home insurance in Austin:

-- Claims-free discount: If you have no prior insurance claims on your record within the last three to five years, can you likely qualify for a discount on your policy.
+- Claims-free discount: If you have no prior insurance claims on your record within a set time period, typically three to five years, you may qualify for a discount on your policy.

-- Policy bundling discount: Homeowners who bundle two or more policies, typically a home and auto insurance policy, will often qualify for savings on their insurance.
+- Policy bundling discount: Bundling or multi-policy discounts are some of the most common discounts offered by home insurers.
+Homeowners who bundle two or more policies, typically home and auto insurance policies, may qualify for savings on their auto insurance.

-- Gated community discount: Texas is home to many gated communities.
+- Gated community discount: Austin is home to many gated communities.
 If your home is in a gated neighborhood, you may qualify for a lower insurance premium.

 Frequently asked questions